charlie-tango/storybook-utils/readme.md

 ### `createStoryPath`

+> ⚠️ **Deprecated** - You should use the built in automatic Storybook title over this.

 This method takes the base from [paths.macro](https://github.com/storybookjs/paths.macro) and, converts it to usable Storybook path.
 This is useful to create a `title` for your stories, that reflect their current location.